maxkueng/node-lastfmapi/README.md

 ### Authentication for Web Applications

+_Check out the authentication example in the examples directory for a working example._

 In order to make signed method calls or use write methods such das scrobbling, you need to authenticate your application.
 Read more about web application authentication [here][webauth].